-Group B+ Draft Patent Harmonisation Treaty Emerges07/11/2006 by William New, Intellectual Property Watch 2 CommentsShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.By William New and Tove Iren S. Gerhardsen The wealthy members of the World Intellectual Property Organization (WIPO) have created a draft patent harmonisation treaty to be negotiated outside WIPO in the hope of removing basic differences in national and regional practices.
+Group B+ Draft Patent Harmonisation Treaty Emerges07/11/2006 by William New, Intellectual Property Watch 2 CommentsShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.By William New and Tove Iren S. Gerhardsen The wealthy members of the World Intellectual Property Organization (WIPO) have created a draft patent harmonisation treaty to be negotiated outside WIPO in the hope of removing basic differences in national and regional practices.
 But while the countries say they have the momentum and political will to change their laws, the draft text obtained by Intellectual Property Watch shows that substantive differences remain.The draft patent treaty text, drawn up by the United Kingdom, and based on several pre-existing documents, shows there is substantial work left to do to bring the so-called Group B+ members to accord.
 The group follows WIPO structure, where developed nations act collectively as Group B, plus additional countries represented at the European Patent Office.Draft treaty text available hereDeveloped countries account for the majority of the world’s intellectual property, and all in the room during the September meeting on the eve of the WIPO General Assembly expressed solid support for proceeding on the basis of the chair’s draft (IPW, Patent Policy, 6 November 2006).The ultimate goal appears to be to catalyse the stalled harmonisation talks at WIPO in the Standing Committee on the Law of Patents.
 The chair was reported as saying in September, “We are working in Working Group B+ to get to a position where we can bring this back to WIPO.”The new text is really less of a draft treaty than a discussion document at this stage, and is referred to as the “chair’s proposal.”
 It contains the preliminary text plus notes on each section.The negotiation is on a fast track and will be discussed at the 20-21 November Group B+ meeting in Tokyo, according to the September report.
 A key earlier document from which it draws is the draft WIPO Substantive Patent Law Treaty.A key difference is that the new draft calls for a provision on adoption of the “first inventor to file” principle, with a number of possible conditions.
 First-to-file most notably is not the practice in the United States, which raised concerns about it in the September meeting though there is a push to change the rule in the United States.The draft text also contains sections on prior art (“all information which has been made available to the public anywhere in the world in any form”); availability to the public; prior art not affecting patentability (grace period) and the right of prior user; conditions for patentability; items of prior art; assessment of novelty; and assessment of inventive step/non-obviousness.According to the September meeting report, the European Union flagged concerns with provisions on “secret prior art” (with the content of the secret prior art defined as the content of the application at the filing date), and “anti-self-collision” (under which only one patent may be granted on competing applications from the same person).The draft appears to retain the rule for grace period, though it is not used in the same form by Europe.In September, Australia cited concern about the harmonising of “prior use of rights.”
 Canada said it had some difficulty with some unspecified provisions.William New may be reached at firstname.lastname@example.org.
 Tove Iren S. Gerhardsen may be reached at email@example.com.
 Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"Group B+ Draft Patent Harmonisation Treaty Emerges" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.